 The Hopetoun Rooms, 1825.

-The function suite designed by Hamilton for the British Hotel at 70-72 Queen Street in 1824 with its associated town houses was demolished, surprisingly, in 1967 to make way for a modern office block.
-The hotel opened in July 1824 with the comment that the building had been altered by 'an eminent architect' and it was left to Robert Chambers in his Traditions of Old Edinburgh in 1825 to state that this was 'Mr. Alison of London Street'.
-Charles Alison cannot be considered an 'eminent architect' and it may be that he was employed in Hamilton's office, for an 1835 drawing in the Dean of Guild Court that could easily be mistaken for Hamilton's work is signed by Alison.
+Thomas Hamilton designed this remarkable function suite for Alexander Greenhill, an advocate and the owner of the British Hotel at 70-72 Queen Street in 1824.
+Somewhat surprisingly, the enture building was demolished in 1967 to make way for a modern office block.
+The hotel was enlarged by the addition of a floor in 1823 opened in July 1824 with the comment that the building had been altered by 'an eminent architect' and it was left to Robert Chambers in his Traditions of Old Edinburgh in 1825 to state that this was 'Mr. Alison of London Street'.
+Charles Alison was probably the builder as the three surviving drawings for the project in the Dean of Guild Court, if a bit understated, are clearly Hamilton's work.
 The Hopetoun Rooms stood at the rear of the British Hotel and they opened in January 1826 to universal acclaim.
 The rooms were named in honour of John Hope of Rankeillor, elevated to the peerage as the 4th Earl of Hopetoun in 1814 for his heroic command of the British Forces in the Peninsular War, and who had died in August 1823, shortly before the rooms were commissioned.

 As has been seen, Hamilton proposed a modified version of the caryatid, as a piece of sculptural decoration for the pediment of his Norwich Union building in 1820.
 He would have been aware of the interesting possibilities presented by the figure and hinted at in the text accompanying the plate in the British Museum catalogue.
 There, it highlighted the fact that the modius, or basket on top of the caryatid's head, incorporated a honeysuckle motif popular in Greek architecture and no only this, but one of the three figures found in 1766 was signed by two Athenian sculptors, Criton and Nicolaus.
 In order to draw attention to the intriguing possibility that these figures were in fact Greek, Hamilton chose to decorate the capitals of the pilasters in the great central room with a small honeysuckle motif, apparently of his own design and which appeared in at least two other buildings by him.
 The effect was to create, for those who could read it, a subtle intellectual game with Greek and Roman sources combined, with an added reference to the caryatid cupola in John Soane's Bank of England.
 For those who simply accepted the rooms at face value they provided a frisson of excitement, as The Scotsman discovered: